 2. There is no battlecruiser.
 When the Klingons switch on homing beacons they will explode, killing everyone in the shuttles.
 This isn't nice, but is the sort of thing a Klingon chief might easily do.
 3. The battlecruiser is present but will flee at the first hint of trouble, firing on the shuttles to silence their crews.
-Again, this is a typical Klingon
+Again, this is a typical Klingon contingency plan.

-Particularly clever players may capture the Klingon commander and Particularly clever players may capture the Klingon commander and learn about the rendezvous plan.
+Particularly clever players may capture the Klingon commander and learn about the rendezvous plan.
 It is possible that they might then attempt to impersonate the agents and capture the battlecruiser.
 Roll a ten-sided dice.
 On a roll of 2-6 plan 1 is in use, on a roll of 7-10 plan 3 is in use.
 On a roll of 1 the 'homing beacons' are bombs.
-Players should be allowed luck rolls before switching them on, and will realise that some-thing is wrong if the roll succeeds.
-The long-term consequences of a Klingon success include the abanaccordingly.
-00 . f,
+Players should be allowed luck rolls before switching them on, and will realise that something is wrong if the roll succeeds.

+The long-term consequences of a Klingon success include the abanof his command.

-The long-term consequences of a Klingon success include the aban-donment of this colony, and its acquisition by the Klingon empire.
-The Captain of the Enterprise will be court-martialled and possibly relieved of his command.
+The long-term consequences of a Klingon success include the abandonment of this colony, and its acquisition by the Klingon empire.
+The Captain of the Enterprise will be court-martialled and possibly relieved accordingly.